fluidself/fluidself.org/_books/art/the-war-of-art.md

 Rationalization is Resistance's spin doctor.
 It's Resistance's way of hiding the Big Stick behind its back.
 Instead of showing us our fear (which might shame us and impel us to do our work), Resistance presents us with a series of plausible, rational justifications for why we shouldn't do our work.

-<blockquote>It is one thing to study war and another to live the warrior's life.
+> It is one thing to study war and another to live the warrior's life.
--- Telamon of Arcadia, mercenary of the fifth century B.C.</blockquote>
+> &mdash;Telamon of Arcadia, mercenary of the fifth century B.C.

 The amateur plays for fun.
 The professional plays for keeps.
 To the amateur, the game is his avocation.
 To the pro it's his vocation.